 For a field where data and statistics are paramount to doing multi-year statistical research, machine learning would be so useful for projecting and interpreting results from studies.

-Doctors might finally be able to focus on the holistic well-being of patients if other medical costs are brought down to the efficiencies AI would create.
+Doctors might finally be able to focus on the holistic well-being of patients if other medical costs are brought down to the efficiencies AI in healthcare would create.

 Crypto is a hot new topic and even extends to innovations in healthcare.
 Blockchain developers are coming up with ways to consolidate the fragmented health information system.
 Blockchain has massive transformative potential for the way health data is stored for users and could leave us better equipped to deal with things like the COVID-19 pandemic in the future if they are further implemented.